Austria–Croatia relations: Croatian (cultural) organizations in Austria

-Burgenland Croats have all kind of their own newspapers, radio, news portals (like kroativ.at) and TV programs in the framework of the ORF.
+Burgenland Croats have all kinds of their own newspapers, radio, news portals (like kroativ.at) and TV programs in the framework of the ORF.

 Croatian Catholic Mission in Vienna is also very active religious-cultural organization.

 Matica hrvatska has a branch in Vienna.

 Education of Croats in Austria

 Classes in the Croatian are being held in some Austrian schools.
 There is a bilingual primary school in Großwarasdorf and a gymnasium in Bort.
 Teaching Croatian is carried out in three grammar schools in Oberpullendorf and Eisenstadt.
 Vienna and Burgenland have few kindergartens in which young children can learn or improve Croatian.

 Other

-Austrian Foreign Minister Sebastian Kurz choose Croatia as the first destination that he visited upon his appointment.
-On 20 December 2013 mr. Kurz met in Zagreb with Croatian Minister of Foreign and European Affairs Vesna Pusić.
+Austrian Foreign Minister Sebastian Kurz chose Croatia as the first destination that he visited upon his appointment.
+On 20 December 2013, Mr. Kurz met in Zagreb with Croatian Minister of Foreign and European Affairs Vesna Pusić.

 In year 1955, Austrian Cultural Forum was founded in Zagreb.
 It is an organization that promotes Austrian culture and German language in Croatia.